How do you write a successful business blog?

 This is a critical component of developing your blog strategy.

-If your client asks you a question, they know they need more information on it and can’t find that information online.
+If your client or patient asks you a question, they know they need more information on it and can’t find that information online.
 Jot down the question and turn these questions into a blog.
 Then, send them the link!

 Develop an adequate resource guide to answer the questions your clients have.
 Take advantage of this opportunity to develop content that people actually want to read!